Discover. Explore. Enjoy.

 In the heart of Oldham, ten minutes from the town centre, lies a hidden wilderness waiting to be discovered.
 Loved by locals who know and visit it, the Northern Roots site stretches all the way from award-winning Alexandra Park in the north, past Park Bridge Heritage Centre, to Bankfield Clough in the south; 160-acres of lush urban green space looking out onto the foothills of the Peak District.

 The Northern Roots site offers a diverse range of habitats, including woodland, moorland and seasonal wetlands.
 It is home to an abundance of native and migratory birds, plants, trees and mammals; migrant willow warblers newly arrived from Africa, foxes, and sparrowhawks circling overhead.

 Oldham is steeped in history.
 A history of Vikings, fossil forests, steel smelting and social activism.
 And Northern Roots 160-acre site is no exception.
 From Roman roads and Victorian railways, to Pony Club events and sheep dog trials, the Northern Roots site is full of history – and memories.

-Whatever you enjoy doing to stay active, there’s so much to enjoy at Northern Roots.
-Whether you like to walk, run or cycle, or want to walk the dog or get the kids exploring, there’s so much to discover.
-Northern Roots is actively used by local equestrians, so you may meet horses and riders on your travels too!
+Whether you like to walk, run or cycle, want to walk the dog or get the kids exploring, there’s so much to enjoy at Northern Roots.
+Northern Roots is actively used by local equestrians, so you may meet horses and riders on your travels too.
 Whatever you enjoy doing, there’s plenty of space for everyone.